eli-b/testing-talk/src/talk.md

 This is especially true in Python, where there is no compiler to validate your type system.

 codecov.io is a service that your CI can send the raw coverage data to and create a cool badge for your project.

 ---

+# A software tester walks into a bar

+Runs into a bar.
+Crawls into a bar.
+Dances into a bar.
+Flies into a bar.
+Jumps into a bar.

+And orders:
+a beer.
+2 beers.
+0 beers.
+99999999 beers.
+a lizard in a beer glass.
+-1 beer.
+"qwertyuiop" beers.

+Testing complete.

+A real customer walks into the bar and asks where the bathroom is.

+The bar goes up in flames.

+---